 You’ll be taught by expert academics involved with cutting-edge research, 94% of which is rated world-leading or internationally excellent by the Research Excellence Framework (REF) 2014 – ranking us no.2 in the UK (THE REF institutions ranked by subject).

-BSc Digital Geosciences is a groundbreaking programme geared towards securing graduates a career in the Earth Sciences and a range of other sectors where these skills are heavily in demand.
+BSc Digital Geosciences is a groundbreaking course geared towards securing graduates a career in the Earth Sciences and a range of other sectors where these skills are heavily in demand.

 - Specialise in the digital aspects of geological work.

 - Taught by academics involved with cutting-edge research.

 - You’ll learn how to harness the most sophisticated tools at our disposal.

 - Develop skills and analysis abilities that are highly sought after in a range of industries.